LeetLLM

 The problem with pure RLHF

 Traditional alignment techniques can rely heavily on human evaluators to read model outputs, rank them, and write detailed corrections.
-That feedback is valuable, but collecting another round for every newly discovered failure can become a bottleneck.
+That feedback helps, but collecting another round for every newly discovered failure can become a bottleneck.

-Think of it this way: in RLHF, a human compares response A and response B, then says which better follows the policy.
-Human reviewers can resolve distinctions such as public refund eligibility versus private order disclosure.
-Their labels can also disagree or encode an incomplete rubric, and a new jailbreak isn't covered until it is reproduced, judged, and added to an evaluation or training set.
+In RLHF, a human compares response A and response B, then says which better follows the policy.
+Human reviewers can resolve distinctions such as public deploy-policy eligibility versus private incident disclosure.
+Their labels can also disagree or encode an incomplete rubric, and a new jailbreak isn't covered until it's reproduced, judged, and added to an evaluation or training set.

 Mental model: specification, candidate, evaluator